-B. Notification of a Change of an Item on the Residence Card
+B. Notification of a Change of an Item on the Residence Card Other Than the Place of Residence

-If a change occurs in the name, date of birth, sex or nationality/region, the mid to long-term resident is required to give notification of the change to the Commissioner of the Immigration Services Agency through the Regional Immigration Services Bureau within 14 days of the occurrence of the change (Article 19-10 of the Immigration Control Act).
+If a change occurs in the name, date of birth, gender or nationality/region, the mid to long-term resident is required to give notification of the change to the Commissioner of the Immigration Services Agency through the Regional Immigration Services Bureau within 14 days of the occurrence of the change (Article 19-10 of the Immigration Control Act).